-I enjoy playing with computer programs and making ways to do things, or exploring the various ways certain stuff can be done.
+I enjoy playing with computer programs and making new ways to do things, or exploring the various ways certain stuff can be done.
 I enjoy breaking and fixing software, and find out how I can use tools to make what I need; that’s the kind of hacker I am.

 For example, I connect few USB hubs to be able to connect more USB devices to my computers.
 Or I remember once I used my driving license to open my home’s locked door.
 Those were some hacks I’ve done.